-I’m currently a Masters in Geographical Science student at the University of Manchester, but I start my PhD here in September.
+Hi, I’m Joe, a PhD researcher in Human Geography at the University of Manchester in the Sustainable Consumption Institute.
 Most recently I’ve become interested in the politics surrounding how we choose to measure our carbon footprints and have written plenty on the matter, here is a piece by Red Pepper magazine on my work.
 I’m also a member of the People’s Environmental Scrutiny Team.
-I’ve recently worked to help digitise key plans of Manchester produced between 1926 and 1967.
-I am now assisting with the digitisation of the City Engineers’ Index Cards at Manchester Central Library.
+I have also been working on Smart Cities on the Triangulum Project.
+I’ve recently worked to help digitise key plans of Manchester produced between 1926 and 1967 and have assisted with the digitisation of the City Engineers’ Index Cards at Manchester Central Library.

 This site is mostly testament to my interest in the field of Geography and showcases an amalgam of my interests.
 I’ve written a lot about climate change, but I have also discussed the banking system amongst other topics.
 I also have a vast array of geographical articles that I wrote during my time studying at A-Level, which can be found in the A2 Geography section.
 Though it seems my most popular piece is a case study of the Japanese Tsunami.